radius-project/bicep-types-aws/artifacts/bicep/aws/aws.cloudformation/default/types.md

 * **ManagedExecution**: [StackSet_ManagedExecution](#stacksetmanagedexecution): Describes whether StackSets performs non-conflicting operations concurrently and queues conflicting operations.
 * **OperationPreferences**: [OperationPreferences](#operationpreferences) (WriteOnly)
 * **Parameters**: [Parameter](#parameter)[]: The input parameters for the stack set template.
-* **PermissionModel**: string (Required): Describes how the IAM roles required for stack set operations are created.
+* **PermissionModel**: string: Describes how the IAM roles required for stack set operations are created.
 By default, SELF-MANAGED is specified.
 * **StackInstancesGroup**: [StackInstances](#stackinstances)[]: A group of stack instances with parameters in some specific accounts and regions.
 * **StackSetId**: string (ReadOnly, Identifier): The ID of the stack set that you're creating.
-* **StackSetName**: string (Required): The name to associate with the stack set.
+* **StackSetName**: string: The name to associate with the stack set.
 The name must be unique in the Region where you create your stack set.
 * **Tags**: [Tag](#tag)[]: The key-value pairs to associate with this stack set and the stacks created from it.
 AWS CloudFormation also propagates these tags to supported resources that are created in the stacks.
 A maximum number of 50 tags can be specified.
 * **TemplateBody**: string: The structure that contains the template body, with a minimum length of 1 byte and a maximum length of 51,200 bytes.
 * **TemplateURL**: string (WriteOnly): Location of file containing the template body.
 The URL must point to a template (max size: 460,800 bytes) that is located in an Amazon S3 bucket.